-This exciting trip and beautiful culture is guaranteed to result in an awesome adventure.
+This exciting trip and beautiful culture are guaranteed to result in an awesome adventure.

 Campbell, Stingy Nomads

 On Sunday mornings the normally quiet village transforms into a lively market.
 The women and children from the surrounding Lolo ethnic villages descend from the mountains to the village.
-At the market you will see lots of the Lolo people in theur a traditional dress with colourful scarves and silver garmetns.
+At the market, you will see lots of the Lolo people in their traditional dress with colorful scarves and silver garments.